ucdavis/roles-management/README.md

 RM has two classes of users with administrative behavior: owners and operators.
 Their application applies to both groups and applications:

-  - Owners: Can create, edit, and delete all attributes of an application or group.
+  - Application/Group Owners: Can create, edit, and delete all attributes of an application or group.
-  - Operators: Can make role assignments with that group or application but cannot edit any attributes with some exceptions:
+  - Application Operators: Can make role assignments with that group or application but cannot edit any attributes.
-               - Group operators can add or remove explicit members to a group but cannot edit the group rules.
+  - Group Operators: Similar to Application Operators but with the added ability to add or remove explicit membersbut cannot edit the group rules.

 ## Authors
 Christopher Thielen (cmthielen@ucdavis.edu)